stakater/Playbook/content/tools/monitoring/prometheus-operator/developer-documentation.md

 Not applicable

 ## Installation
-It is will be installed using the Helm Operator manifest.
+It will be installed by using its public helm chart.

 ### Dependencies
-It requires helm operator running in the cluster.
+It requires helm operator to be running in the cluster.

 ### Char Information
 Chart information is given below: